5 Small Business Certifications to Consider

 One of the most popular green building certification programs, LEED is designed to encourage businesses to adopt sustainable designs.
 A ranking system assigns points based on building construction, design, operation, and maintenance.
 Based on the number of points you receive you can be awarded a Certified, Silver, Gold, or Platinum LEED Certification.

 Becoming LEED certified demonstrates a commitment to environmental sustainability and can be a key motivator for clients as they consider your services.
-Your business can also realize financial savings by making changes such as installing fixtures to reduce water consumption, or maximizing natural light to cut back on electric bills.
+Your small business can also realize financial savings by making changes such as installing fixtures, reducing water consumption, or maximizing natural light to cut back on electric bills.

 Categories